verdaccio/website/website/docs/config.md

 A set of properties to modify the behavior of the server application, specifically the API (Express.js).

-> You can specify HTTP/1.1 server keep alive timeout in seconds for incomming connections.
+> You can specify HTTP/1.1 server keep alive timeout in seconds for incoming connections.
 > A value of 0 makes the http server behave similarly to Node.js versions prior to 8.0.0, which did not have a keep-alive timeout.
 > WORKAROUND: Through given configuration you can workaround following issue https://github.com/verdaccio/verdaccio/issues/301.
 Set to 0 in case 60 is not enough.